C5m7b4/vanilla-from-scratch/README.md

 "server": "node server/server.js"
 ```

-now we can get the
+now we can get the data from our api we just built